terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/Security/Authentication.txt

      - | Specify the path for executing logout process in \ ``logout-url``\  attribute.
        | When not specified, "/j_spring_security_logout" will be default path.

-       | **In this guideline, it is recommended that you change it to unique system value instead of using the above default value "/j_spring_security_logout".** In this example, "/logout" is specified.
+       | **In this guideline, it is recommended to change it to system specific value instead of using the above default value "/j_spring_security_logout".** In this example, "/logout" is specified.
    * - | (2)
      - | Specify the destination path after logout in \ ``logout-success-url``\  attribute.
        | When not specified, "/" will be default path.

-       | If \ ``success-handler-ref``\  attribute is specified while this attribute is specified, error will occur during startup process.
+       | If \ ``success-handler-ref``\  attribute is to be specified while this attribute is specified, error will occur during startup process.
    * - | (3)
      - | In \ ``invalidate-session``\  attribute, set whether to discard the session when logging out.
        | By default, it is set to \ ``true``\ .